FEUP-LDTS-2023/project-l06gr04/docs/README.md

 - **Tower Placement** - Place different types of towers, including Mage Tower, Archer Tower, and Canon Tower, at strategic positions on the game grid.
 - **Different Enemys** - Creation of various enemy classes such as Orc, Skeleton, and Golem, each with unique attributes and behaviors.
-- **Upgrades and Resources** - Allow players to upgrade towers. and manage resources to enhance their defense capabilities.
+- **Upgrades and Resources** - Allow players to upgrade towers and manage resources to enhance their defense capabilities.

 ### PLANNED FEATURES